To the overview

 Chronic sinusitis

-Not only can a cold lead to sinusitis and tooth pain, but chronic sinusitis caused by a dead or infected tooth can also lead to facial swelling and even blindness if left untreated.
-Treatment options include antibiotics, surgical drainage procedures and, in some cases, removal of the tooth.
-To prevent this, it is important to maintain good dental health.
-This means brushing your teeth at least twice a day, flossing and scheduling regular professional dental cleanings.
-In addition, eating healthy foods that are high in antioxidants can strengthen your body's natural defences and make it easier for it to fight infections.
-Therefore, it is important to take good dental care during a period of illness to reduce the risk of toothache caused by infection or tooth decay.
+Not only a cold can lead to sinusitis and toothache, but chronic sinusitis, caused by a dead or infected tooth, can also result in facial swelling and even blindness if left untreated.
+Treatment options include antibiotics, surgical drainage procedures, and in some cases the removal of the tooth.
+To prevent this, good dental health is important.
+This means brushing your teeth at least twice a day, using dental floss, and scheduling regular professional dental cleanings.
+In addition, consuming healthy foods rich in antioxidants can boost your body's natural defences, making it easier to fight off infections.
+Therefore, it's important to take good care of yourself during a period of illness to reduce the risk of toothache caused by an infection or tooth decay.

-Sinusitis maxillaris is a special form of sinusitis, which is the inflammation of the sinuses.
-Chronic maxillary sinusitis is a serious condition that can be caused by a decayed or infected tooth.
-When an infection occurs in the maxillary sinus, the tissues in the area become inflamed, causing pain, blockage and difficulty breathing.
-The cause of sinus infection from a dead tooth is multifactorial and can include bacterial overgrowth, bone erosion and airway obstruction due to gum disease or structural abnormalities.
-The bacteria that cause these infections are often Streptococcus pneumoniae, Haemophilus influenzae, Moraxella catarrhalis and Staphylococcus aureus.
-The inhibition of the natural defences of the body's immune system caused by these bacteria leads to chronic inflammation, which in turn contributes to the development of chronic maxillary sinusitis due to a dead tooth.
-Treatment of this condition includes antibiotics, surgical drainage procedures and, if necessary, removal of the tooth.
+Maxillary sinusitis (Sinusitis maxillaris) is a specific form of sinusitis.
+It is a serious condition that can be caused by a decayed or infected tooth.
+When an infection occurs in the maxillary sinus, the tissue in this area becomes inflamed, leading to pain, congestion, and breathing difficulties.
+The cause of chronic maxillary sinusitis from a dead tooth is multifactorial and may include bacterial overgrowth, bone erosion, and airway obstruction due to periodontal disease or structural anomalies.
+The bacteria commonly causing these infections are Streptococcus pneumoniae, Haemophilus influenzae, Moraxella catarrhalis, and Staphylococcus aureus.
+The inhibition of the body's natural defences by these bacteria results in chronic inflammation, which in turn contributes to the development of chronic maxillary sinusitis due to a dead tooth.
+Treatment for this condition includes antibiotics, surgical drainage procedures, and, if necessary, removal of the tooth.

 If the pain persists

-Mild or even sharp pain in the mouth should not be ignored as it could indicate a problem that should be discussed with a professional.
-If the sinus pain persists for more than a few days, it is important that you see a professional to check for a sinus or ear infection.
-You can book an Oral Health Checkup at our Studio and get advice.
-If an infection is present, it is important to develop an effective treatment plan to ensure that the symptoms are quickly relieved and the problem resolved.
-Don't delay coming to our Studio if you are in pain - the sooner you seek help, the better!
+Mild or even sharp pains in the mouth should not be ignored, as they could indicate a problem that should be discussed with a professional.
+If the pain persists for more than a few days, it's important that you see a professional to investigate a possible infection.
+At our studio, you can book an oral health check and receive advice.
+If there is an infection, an effective treatment plan must be developed to ensure that the symptoms are quickly relieved and the issue is resolved.
+Don't delay your visit to our studio if you're in pain - the sooner you seek help, the better!

 Oral Health Check